All admissions are dealt with by Cornwall Council, School Admissions Team (link provided below):

 Children with Special Educational Needs

-If your child has an Education, Health and Care Plan (EHC Plan) or a Statement of Special Educational Needs, you do not need to complete an application form as a school place will be identified through a separate process.
+If your child has an Education, Health and Care Plan (EHC Plan), you do not need to complete an application form as a school place will be identified through a separate process.
 However, if a request has been made for an EHC needs assessment for your child, or your child is currently being assessed to decide whether an EHC Plan is necessary, you will need to make an application using the normal process.
 Please contact the SEN Assessment and Provision Team for more information on 01872 324242 or via email at email@example.com.

 ‘In-Year’ refers to applications made to change schools during the school year – i.e. not at the normal points of entry (starting in Reception and Primary to Secondary).
 Cornwall Council is responsible for coordinating in-year admissions for all state-funded schools in Cornwall, which includes academies.
 Advice on changing school can be found by clicking on the link below: